awsdocs/aws-toolkit-vs-code-user-guide/doc_source/obtain-credentials.md

-# Obtain AWS Access Keys<a name="obtain-credentials"></a>
+# Obtaining AWS Access Keys<a name="obtain-credentials"></a>

 To access Amazon Web Services \(AWS\) with the AWS Toolkit for Visual Studio Code, you must configure the toolkit with AWS account credentials\.
-In order to do so, you must first obtain appropriate AWS access keys\.
+To do that, you must first obtain appropriate AWS access keys\.

 **Note**
-You can skip this topic if you already have appropriate AWS access keys stored in your *shared AWS credentials file*\.
-If this is the case for you, move on to [adding the access keys to the Toolkit for VS Code](setup-credentials.md#setup-credentials-set-access-keys)\.
+If you already have appropriate AWS access keys stored in your *shared AWS credentials file*, you can skip ahead to [adding the access keys to the Toolkit for VS Code](setup-credentials.md#setup-credentials-set-access-keys)\.

-For details about users and credentials that are out of scope for this guide, see the following resources:
+For more information about users and credentials that is out of scope for this guide, see the following resources:
 + [AWS Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) in the *Amazon Web Services General Reference*
 + [Overview of Identity Management: Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_identity-management.html) in the *IAM User Guide*